compgeolab/website/research/index.md

 </div>
 <div class="col-md-5">

-{{ figure(src="../images/block-mean-example.jpg", caption="Spatial data has uncertainties which need to be handled properly.
+{{ macros.figure(src="../images/block-mean-example.jpg", alt="3 maps of California with colored points representing different types of uncertainty calculations with each being slightly different from the observed data uncertainties.", caption="Spatial data has uncertainties which need to be handled properly.
 There are different ways to use uncertainties as data weights for processing.") }}

 </div>
 </section>